mattpavia/CSE109/README.md

 CSE109
 ======

-My final project for CSE109 (Systems Software) at Lehigh University
+My final project for CSE109 (Systems Software) at Lehigh University.
+It is a compiler that takes a file containing directions and outputs the result.

 USAGE
 =====